nlapier2/Metalign/Tutorials/README.md

 ## Map_but_dont_profile.sh
 You may be interested in just the alignment and don't care about the taxonomic profile (or do not know or wish to create the CAMI formatted db_info.txt taxonomy file).
 This script shows how to run the method and output an alignment SAM file (without requiring the taxonomy information and without returning a taxonomic profile).

+## Change_kmer_size.sh
+The default analysis uses 60-mers: a reference organism will not be included in the subset database if it shares no 60-mer in common with the input sample data.
+You may wish to change this depending on the data you use (though our analyses show that k=60 is best for most data).
+This script demonstrates how to accomplish that.